szycic/wild-loop/README.md

 ## Example

-Below is a schematic example of the simulation grid (actual visualisation may vary):
+Below is a schematic example of the simulation grid (actual visualisation is a little different):

 ```
 . .
 P . .
 O .